mattlockyer/near-trade-signatures/README.md

 # Overview

-1. Use a Bitcoin Wallet (OKX Wallet) to sign an unsigned transaction (UTX) of another chain (NEAR implemented for now).
+1. Use a Bitcoin Wallet (OKX Wallet) or an Ethereum Wallet (MM, OKX) to sign an unsigned transaction (UTX) of another chain (currently only NEAR).
+1. The public key (or Ethereum address) is used as a NEAR Chain Signatures `path` offset to create a derived ECDSA public key and account (DA).
+1. The DA is automatically created, funded and the necessary ECDSA signing key (secp256k1) is added to the account
 1. The signature and UTX are sent to the NEAR contract (NC).
-1. The NC verifies the signature and a recovered public key (RPK).
+1. The NC verifies the signature and matches a recoved public key to the client provided public key (or Ethereum address).
-1. The RPK is used as a NEAR Chain Signatures `path` offset to create a derived ECDSA public key and account (DA).
 1. The NC makes a cross contract call to the NEAR Chain Signatures contract to sign the hash of the UTX for the DA.
-1. The signature is returned to the client.
+1. The ECDSA signature is returned to the client.
-1. The UTX can now be broadcast to the chain with a signature.
+1. The UTX can now be broadcast to the chain with the ECDSA signature.

 # Installation